Ppratik765/Pulmosense/README.md

 ### 5.4 MobileNetV3 Transfer Learning
 To satisfy the draconian memory and computational constraints of edge deployment, `MobileNetV3Large` was selected as the foundational topology.
 The architecture leverages depthwise separable convolutions, Inverted Residual Blocks, and Squeeze-and-Excite (SE) attention mechanisms.

 * **Frozen Base:** The model was initialised with pre-trained ImageNet weights.
-The bottom ~100 layers were frozen to preserve generalized edge and texture detection capabilities.
+The bottom ~100 layers were frozen to preserve generalised edge and texture detection capabilities.
 * **Fine-Tuning:** The top 50 layers were unfrozen, allowing the higher-level feature maps to adapt specifically to the unique horizontal and vertical frequency bands of respiratory spectrograms.
 * **Classification Head:** A custom dense classification head `(512 units -> Dropout 0.4 -> 256 units -> Dropout 0.3 -> 8-class Softmax)` was integrated to map the extracted features to specific pathologies.